 Making a complaint:

-The Environmental Protection Team can investigate complaints where a resident or business is being significantly affected by smoke from a neighbours bonfire.
-You can also let us know if a bonfire on industrial premise, trade premises or associated with a business practice is producing dark smoke.
+The Environmental Protection Team can investigate complaints where a resident or business is being significantly affected by smoke from a bonfire.
+You can also let us know if a bonfire on industrial or trade premises or associated with a business practice is producing dark smoke.
+Councils must look into complaints about bonfires that could be a ‘statutory nuisance’.
+Further details can be found here.

 We will normally telephone you to talk about the problem.
 We may then visit your home to assess the nuisance and if appropriate we can then approach the person responsible.

-The Environmental Protection Team do not enforce waste management regulations and concerns regarding bonfires containing trade or commercial waste should be referred to the Environment Agency Incident Hotline on 0800 807060 (24hrs).
+The Environmental Protection Team do not enforce waste management regulations and concerns should be referred to the Environment Agency Incident Hotline on 0800 807060 (24hrs).